mattaylor/objix/docs/api.md

 <a id="fmt"></a>
 ## `Object.prototype._$(formatter)`

 Returns a string representation of `this`.
 If `formatter` is not specified it will return a string based on `JSON.stringify(this)` with the quotes around keys removed.
 Quotes around string *values* are retained.
+If `this` contains no enumermable properties then `String(this)` will be returned,

 If `formatter` is a string, then that string will be returned with all occurances of `${key}` or `$key` substituted with `this._at(key)._$()`.
 A key that is not found substitutes an empty string.